klauseduard/mcp-structured-logging/README.md

 A minimal Model Context Protocol (MCP) server that allows AI agents like Claude to log structured events to files and query recent logs.
 Perfect for debugging AI workflows, creating audit trails, and tracking AI decision-making processes.

 > **🎬 Implementation Demo**: This project serves as a complete demonstration of AI-assisted development.
 The entire MCP server was built from scratch in ~35 minutes through conversation with Claude.
-See [`docs/cursor_simple_mcp_structured_logging_se.md`](docs/cursor_simple_mcp_structured_logging_se.md) for the **full development conversation** showing every step from initial concept to production-ready tool with tests and documentation.
+See [`docs/cursor_simple_mcp_structured_logging_se.md`](docs/cursor_simple_mcp_structured_logging_se.md) for the **full development conversation** showing every step from initial concept to working implementation with tests and documentation.

 ## ✨ Features